 In addition, South Salem is home to many people who could be described as "urban sophisticates", which are people who are not only wealthy and employed in professional occupations, but highly educated to boot.
 Urban sophisticates have urbane tastes - whether they reside in a big or small city, a suburb, or a little town.
 Urban sophisticates support bookstores, quality clothing stores, enjoy luxury travel, and in big cities, they are truly the patrons of the arts, attending and supporting institutions such as opera, symphony, ballet, and theatre.

 South Salem is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, South Salem’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in South Salem is that it can take a long time to commute to work.
 In South Salem, the average commute to work is 39.36 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 In South Salem, a lot of people use the train to get to work every day though South Salem is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The most common language spoken in South Salem is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and French.